'Single biggest shock': Aviation battles coronavirus cash crunch

 “If we do not see a relaxation of travel restrictions in the near future, we expect the same arrangement will have to continue into May,” Cathay Pacific Group Chief Customer and Commercial Officer Ronald Lam said in a statement.

-Philippines’ Cebu Pacific (CEB.PS) said it would cancel all flights from March 19 to April 14 after stringent quarantine orders.
+Philippines’ Cebu Pacific said it would cancel all flights from March 19 to April 14 after stringent quarantine orders.

 Reporting by Jamie Freed and Tim Hepher; additional reporting by Colin Packham in Sydney, David Shepardson in Washington, Sayantani Ghosh in Singapore; Editing by Lincoln Feast, Gerry Doyle and Mark Potter